kibagendi20/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x adds execution permission to the owner, the group owner and the other users, to the file hello chmod o+rwx sets the permission to the file hello, Owner: no permission at all, Group: no permission at all, Other users: all the permissions chmod 753 - sets the mode of the file hello to this:
+chmod a+x adds execution permission to the owner, the group owner and the other users, to the file hello chmod o+rwx sets the permission to the file hello, Owner: no permission at all, Group: no permission at all, Other users: all the permissions chmod 753 - sets the mode of the file hello to this: chmod --reference=olleh hello - sets the mode of the file hello the same as olleh’s mode.